kono10/mydocker/3_docker_compose/README.md

-# Create an app that uses docker compose to coordinate two docker containers, one for a flask app, and another for a redis database, that you can run locally
+# Create an app that uses docker compose to coordinate two docker containers, one for a flask app, and another for a redis database, that keeps track of the number of times the site is visited, and you can run locally
 * once docker compose is run

 ## Docker Compose Summary